taustation-fan/taustation-fan.github.io/career.md

 Advantages:

 * relatively few illegal or dangerous tasks
-* has a legal task with 320c bonus
+* It's the only career that has a legal task with 320c bonus.

 Disadvantages:

 * most early and medium tasks are in Market, which is not available at the Jump Gates
+* strong focus on only two stats

 ## Criminal: Opportunist